 Getting customers to your website is one thing; getting them to make the purchase is another.
-One of the best tools in your marketing toolbox for closing the sale is customer reviews.
+One of the best tools in your marketing toolbox for closing the sale is online customer reviews.
 Potential customers want to know about others’ experiences with your product or service.
 Are the products as advertised?
 Was the order sent on time?
 Is the company easy to deal with?
 Do they help if there is a problem?
-You can advertise that you have fast shipping, but a genuine customer review that raves about how quickly their order arrived carries much more authority.
+You can advertise that you have fast shipping, but a genuine online customer review that raves about how quickly their order arrived carries much more authority.
 That is why customer reviews are so important for building trust in your brand and making customers feel comfortable making that purchase decision.

-How to get reviews
+How to get online reviews

 There are many ways to get customer reviews, so find what fits with your business.
 If you are a service based business, make it a point to ask for a review as soon as your project is finished.
 That way the project will still be fresh in the customer’s mind.
 Asking a specific question can sometimes make it easier for the customer to answer.
 For example, you could ask if the customer found it easy to work with your company, or if the service you provided has saved them time / brought in more business / reduced their workload.
 If you are a retailer, you can set up automated emails after a customer makes a purchase asking for a review.
 You can make it easier by having a review process that allows them to give a star rating for things like price, quality, selection and service.
 Not all customers are comfortable adding a written review, so an option to just give a star rating can be helpful.

 If you find this process daunting, you can always ask us about our reputation management services or our do-it-yourself review management platform that makes getting – and managing – reviews an automatic part of your process.